 If your business was mostly reliant on wholesale to source inventory, however, you want to extend your inventory sourcing strategy to the customer streams (buyouts, consignments, and credits), you still need to understand what your customer niche wants.
 We tackle this point through the rest of the guide.

-Nonetheless, if you decide to acquire inventory directly from customers by using the Resell Interface, you will need to market it to collect data and make the most of this tool at the same time.
-For more information about marketing the interface, read our introduction to how to market the resell interface guide.
+Nonetheless, if you decide to acquire inventory directly from customers by using the Resale App, you will need to market it to collect data and make the most of this tool at the same time.
+For more information about marketing the interface, read our introduction to how to market the Resale App guide.

 Your customers might have a preference for specific designers: you know it because they sell more of them, faster and/or with better target markups.
 Your customers might also be looking for very popular items (i.e. iconic Chanel Boy Flaps or Louis Vuitton Neverfull) or low entry point items (i.e. accessories or wallets).
 To find it out, you need to look at customer behavior patterns.
 You might find them in your sales or marketing data.
 Below we explain to you what data you need to collect.